 Consider the tableau above.
 The right hand side coefficients are -3, -4, and 2.
 These correspond to the cost coefficients of the dual objective.
-Note that this tableau also identifies a basic feasible solution for the dual problem by setting the dual variable equal to the negative of the cost row coefficients associated with the slack variables:
+Not that this tableau also identifies a basic feasible solution for the dual problem by setting the dual variable equal to the negative of the cost row coefficients associated with the slack variables:

-$$\left(\begin{array}{c} y_1\\ y_2\\ y_3 \end{array}\right) = \left(\begin{array}{c} 0\\ 0\\ 0 \end{array}\right) \ .$$
+$$\begin{pmatrix} y_1 \\ y_2 \\ y_3 \end{pmatrix} = \begin{pmatrix} 0 \\ 0 \\ 0 \end{pmatrix} .$$

-The dual variables are currently "nonbasic" and so their values are zero.
+The dual variables are currently nonbasic and so their values are zero.
 Next note that by increasing the value of either y_1 or y_2 we decrease the value of the dual objective since the coefficients of these variables are -3 and -4.
 In the simplex algorithm terminology, we can pivot on either the first or second row to decrease the value of the dual objective.
 Let's choose the first row as our pivot row.
 How do we choose the pivot column?
 Similar to the primal simplex algorithm, we choose the pivot column to maintain dual feasibility.
-Let us have a look at what this means by examining the dual constraints:
+For this we again must compute ratios, but this time it is the ratios of the negative entries in the pivot row with the corresponding cost row entries: